 Our aims were simple, to use our combined knowledge and expertise along with the many historical artefacts and photographs that we hold in our collection.
 A simple need to try and help educate people into their local wartime history or just to rekindle some people’s memories through our displays and exhibitions.

 Our members also help to remember the fallen heroes by tending and looking after the three Battle of Britain pilot’s graves in the Military section of the local Hornchurch cemetery, next to St. Andrews Church.

 So, if you are as like-minded as us and have a little time to spare to get involved with this very worthwhile activity and you want to help with remembering the most important, if not so famous aerodrome that once protected London and the south east during two world wars then we would like to hear from you.

-Alternatively, if you have any memories of the former aerodrome that you would just like to share with us, or if anyone has any RAF Hornchurch artefacts or photographs that they may wish to loan or donate to our society, then please do not hesitate to contact us.
+Alternatively, if you have any memories of the former aerodrome that you would just like to share with us, or if anyone has any RAF Hornchurch artefacts or photographs that they may wish to loan or donate to our trust, then please do not hesitate to contact us.